A Survey on Neural Question Generation: Methods, Applications, and Prospects: Hybrid Neural Question Generation

 \section{Hybrid Neural Question Generation}

-Hybrid NQG aims to generate textual questions based on both structured and unstructured data sources, where multimodal is common.
+Hybrid NQG aims to generate textual questions based on both structured and unstructured data sources~\cite{wang2023multiqg,ConVQG,Unify_FQG}, where multimodal is common.
 Compared with the previous single-modal question generation, hybrid question generation is more prevalent in real-life scenarios, especially in the education field.
 The primary challenge in hybrid question generation lies in effectively integrating information across diverse data sources or modalities.
-As pioneers in the field, \citeauthor{wang2023multiqg}~\shortcite{wang2023multiqg} first investigate multi-modal question generation from images and texts, proposing a novel and effective PLMs-based approach that surpasses the performance of ChatGPT.
-Despite the promising results achieved by \citeauthor{wang2023multiqg}~\shortcite{wang2023multiqg}, hybrid NQG remains under-explored, with significant potential for further innovation and improvement.
+As pioneers in the field, \citeauthor{wang2023multiqg}~\shortcite{wang2023multiqg} first investigate multi-modal question generation from images and texts, proposing a novel and effective PLMs-based approach that surpasses the performance of ChatGPT. \citeauthor{Unify_FQG}~\shortcite{Unify_FQG} propose a unified framework for generating contextual questions (CQG) and factoid questions (FQG), which addresses current methods' limitations in structural and contextual information.
+Specifically, they introduce shared task modules for cross-domain learning and task-specific modules that integrate external knowledge for CQG and enhance contextual understanding for FQG, demonstrating advanced performance.
+Despite these promising results, hybrid NQG remains under-explored, with significant potential for further innovation and improvement.